 This section presents an overview of a model of asset allocation and financial adjustments that will guide the empirical work on U.S. banks in the next section.
-Towards this end consider a representative enterprise with total assets A-e.g., real productive assets such as inventories, plant, and equipment, or, financial assets such as government securities and private loans-generating expected nominal returns of \overline{X} .
-If the assets of this enterprise are financed with equity, A(E), and debt/deposits, A(D), then the existence of risk aversion and the legal priority of debt/deposits over equity requires the existence of a positive risk premium; namely, where $= \overline{X}(d) / A(D)$ is the rate of return on debt/d
+Towards this end consider an enterprise with total assets A-e.g., real productive assets such as inventories, plant, and equipment, or, financial assets such as government securities and private loans-generating expected nominal returns of $\overline{X}$ .
+If the assets of this enterprise are financed with equity A(E) and debt/deposits A(D), then the existence of risk aversion and the legal priority of debt/deposits over equity requires the existence of a positive risk premium; namely, where and

-$$R(d) < R(e)$$
+$$R(d) \le R(e)$$

-R(d) = X(d)/A(D) is the rate of return on debt/deposit type securities.
+$R(d) = \overline{X}(d) / A(D)$ is the rate of return on debt/deposit type securities.